 - If conditions are good, I take the trade.
 If conditions aren’t good, there will be better opportunities later.

 Write whatever comes to mind as it relates to what you want to focus on.
-This probably takes 1 to 2 minutes but I find the exercise reinforces what I need to work on, but with a positive twist.
+This probably takes 1 to 2 minutes but I find the exercise reinforces what I need to work on.

 Optional: Parts Negotiation